mg9/MorphAGram/README.md

 `gold_info, morph_info = analyze_gold(gold_path)`<br/>

 #### 2. Segmentation-Output Analysis
-\# output_path and gold_path are tabular files, where the first column contains the words and the second column containsthe segmentations, where a segmentation is white-spaced morphs.
+\# output_path and gold_path are tabular files, where the first column contains the words and the second column contains the segmentations, where a segmentation is white-spaced morphs.
 In the case of gold_path, multiple comma-separated segmentations can be listed.<br/>
 \# morh_info: a map that contains analysis information for each morh.
 This includes:<br/>
 morph count, morph frequency, morph probability (the probability that a sequence of characters forms the corresponding morph), morph precision, morph recall and morph F1-score.<br/>
 `morph_info = analyze_gold(output_path, gold_path)`<br/>